_edited.jpg)

 Revenue without Retention = Limited Growth

-Retention Impact = +17% quarterly YoY
+PICO Retention Statistic = +17% quarterly YoY

-Common Annual Outcomes
+Common PICO Outcomes

 -